Updated May 2020.

 It’s a long day; if you hike up, down, walk around Machu Picchu, climb Huayna Picchu, go see the cave, and hike all the way back down, you’ll probably rack up a good 8 hours+ of walking.
 Reward yourself with a hot shower and then head to an overpriced restaurant to treat yourself to the best crappy $30 pizza you’ll ever have.

-Tips for Machu Picchu
+More tips for Machu Picchu on a budget

 - Take sunscreen, a hat, and lots of water.
 At this altitude you’re pretty close to the sun and he won’t take it easy on you.